 - SfP Pandemics panel

 - SfP Radiation Exposure panel

 - SfP War and Weapons panel

 A prototype “Platform for Survival” outline

 By Metta Spencer August 13, 2017 (The final real one may barely resemble this.)

-Humankind’s future is at serious risk from four main sources: Global Warming; Wars and Weapons (Especially Nuclear); Public Health Crises (eg. pandemics, famines, or nuclear reactor explosions); and Cyber Attacks.
+Humankind’s future is at serious risk from six main source: Global Warming; Wars and Weapons; Pandemics; Famines; Massive Radiation Exposure; and Cyber Attacks.
 In order to vastly reduce the likelihood of these disasters, we the people of this planet demand prompt compliance with all the following preventive measures.

 - The UN shall establish an agency for safe disposal of greenhouse gas refrigerator coolants.